Comic Books

 Inference / Interpretation of Response

-We are asked to determine what Ms. Siuzdak’s reply shows she understood Mr. Janeck’s remark to imply.
+We must determine what Ms. Siuzdak’s reply shows she understood or interpreted Mr. Janeck’s remark to imply.

 đź§© Breakdown of Stimulus